 Economic immigrants

-Dominica started a citizenship by investment initiative recently to draw wealthy people to invest in the nation in return for citizenship.
+Recently, Dominica launched a citizenship by investment program in order to attract wealthy individuals to make returns on investments in the country.
 This program has generated discussion since problems about its probable influence on the local society and economy have surfaced.

 Tourism